dingbat/nsrails/autogen/readme.md

 Options:
 -----------

-Use the `--help` flag for a list of these options.
+Run the script without any arguments or use the `-h` (`--help`) flag for a list of these options.
 They are absolutely combinable!

 ### Property options